akashacms/akashacms-website/documents/layout/aalayouts.html.md

     <%- content %>

 This gives us a separation between the content and the page layout.
 Page layout is handled by the files in the `root_layouts` directories, while the content is provided by files in the `root_docs` directories.

-# Synchronous versus asynchronous templates

-The EJS template engine is nice and powerful, but it only supports synchronous rendering.
-It cannot be used to asynchronously pull data from somewhere, making it difficult to do Node-like things.
-For example, retrieving data from a database will obviously require asynchronous code.

-To support asynchronous code, AkashaCMS incorporated the Kernel template engine.
-Any page that needs to use asynchronous code must be rendered by the Kernel engine.
-See [Asynchronous code in AkashaCMS web sites](asynchronous-synchronous.html) for more information.

 # Chaining templates